derdanu/SupportArticles-docs/support/azure/azure-storage/storage-use-azcopy-troubleshoot.md

 ## Error codes
 ### 400
 #### InvalidOperation
+Invalid operation against a blob snapshot.
+Snapshots are read-only.
+You can't modify them.
+If you want to modify a blob, you must use the base blob, not a snapshot.
 #### MissingRequiredQueryParameter
+A required query parameter was not specified for this request.

 #### InvalidHeaderValue
+The value provided for one of the HTTP headers was not in the correct format.

 ### 401
 #### InvalidAuthenticationInfo
+The authentication information wasn't provided in the correct format.
+Verify the value of Authorization header.

 #### NoAuthenticationInformation
+Server failed to authenticate the request.
+Please refer to the information in the www-authenticate header.

 ### 403
 It's common to encounter 403 errors.
 Sometimes they're benign and don't result in a failed transfer.
 For example, in AzCopy logs, you might see that a `HEAD` request received 403 errors.
 Those errors appear when AzCopy checks whether a resource is public.
 In most cases, you can ignore those instances.
 #### AuthenticationFailed